Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 AZURE_MONITOR_SECRET = "InstrumentationKey=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-For more details, please refer to this article, [Data Validation with Great Expectations on Microsoft Fabric](https://medium.com/@756025472/enhancing-data-validation-with-great-expectations-and-sending-logs-to-azure-monitor-19ba7d345d20).
+For more details, refer to the article, [Data validation with Great Expectations on Microsoft Fabric](https://medium.com/@756025472/enhancing-data-validation-with-great-expectations-and-sending-logs-to-azure-monitor-19ba7d345d20).

 ## Model training and inferencing